pydoit/doit/doc/cmd_run.rst

 .. note::

-   The `timestamp` checker considers a file is not up-to-date if the there is **any** change in the the modified time (`mtime`), it does not matter if the new time is in the future or past of the original timestamp.
+   The `timestamp` checker considers a file is not up-to-date if there is **any** change in the the modified time (`mtime`), it does not matter if the new time is in the future or past of the original timestamp.

-You can set this option from command line, but you probably set it for all commands using `DOIT_CONFIG`.
+You can set this option from command line, but you probably want to set it for all commands using `DOIT_CONFIG`.

 .. code-block:: console